iWreckn/GCP-3-Tier-Web-App-Deployment-Guide/README.md

 ## 🎯 Learning Objectives

-By completing this lab, you will master:
+By completing this lab, you will be comfortable with:

 ### **Network Security**
 - ✅ VPC design and network segmentation strategies